 It is your responsibility to pay any balance due by the published deadline dates.
 Payments can be made at the GLBBS Operations Office.

-If you receive federal Title IV financial aid and totally withdraw (cease attending all courses) before 60% of the payment period is complete, federal regulations require GLBBS to calculate the amount of federal financial aid you did not “earn” and return these funds to the federal government.
+If you receive federal Title IV financial aid and totally withdraw (cease attending all courses) before 60% of the semester is complete, federal regulations require GLBBS to calculate the amount of federal financial aid you did not “earn” and return these funds to the federal government.
 This is called the Return of Title IV Funds (R2T4) calculation.
 You are deemed to have “earned” the aid for the period you have attended.
 Federal Title IV aid includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Iraq & Afghanistan Service Grants, Federal Direct Loans (subsidized or unsubsidized), and Federal Direct PLUS Loans.
 In most cases of complete withdrawal from classes, the student will owe a balance of financial aid funds to GLBBS, the federal government, or both.

 The amount of funds that is “unearned” and to be returned to the federal government is determined by a federal calculation.
 The calculation must be done within 30 days of the determination of the withdrawal, and GLBBS must return the “unearned” funds to the federal government within 45 days.
-The calculation uses the total number of clock hours a student has attended divided by the total number of clock hours in the payment period (not including scheduled breaks of five or more days) to determine the percent of the period the student has attended.
+The calculation uses the total number of credits a student has attended divided by the total number of credits in the semester (not including scheduled breaks of five or more days) to determine the percent of the period the student has attended.
 If it is determined that the student has attended 30% of the period, the student has then earned 30% of his/her federal aid that was disbursed.
 Any unearned aid will be returned to the federal government.
 When the school returns the aid, this creates a deficit on the student’s account at GLBBS.
 If the student does not have any credit balance on his/her account, this will become a balance owing to GLBBS.
 Any balance owing will prohibit a student from registering for future periods and from requesting copies of transcripts.

 Funds must be returned by Great Lakes Boat Building School in this order (if applicable): Unsubsidized Direct Loan, Subsidized Direct Loan, Parent PLUS Loan, Pell Grant, FSEOG, and Iraq and Afghanistan Service Grants.